-The student's enrollment will be terminated and he or she will be required to leave campus within 24 hours after the dismissal is announced.
+The student's enrollment will be terminated and he or she typically will be required to leave campus within 24 hours after the dismissal is announced.
 The University reserves the right to require the student to leave the campus immediately, while an investigation is conducted, if it is deemed appropriate.
 The student's parents may be notified of the student's status.
-The student may reapply for admission in the term following the one from which he/she was dismissed.
-As a condition of reenrollment, the university may require mentoring, educational programming and other accountability measures.
+The student may reapply for admission in the term stated in the letter outlining the terms of the dismissal.
+As a condition of re-enrollment, the University may require mentoring, educational programming, and other accountability measures.
 Tuition, room and board costs will be forfeited as specified by the University's refund policy (see Business Office for details).